-A licensed nursing home administrator who meets the qualifications under § 54.1 3103 of the Code of Virginia;

-2. A licensed nurses who meets the experience requirements in 4 of this subsection.

-3. An administrator of an assisted living facility employed prior to the effective date of these standards, who met the requirements in effect when employed and who has been continuously employed as an assisted living facility administrator.
+- 1. A licensed nursing home administrator who meets the qualifications under § 54.1-3103 of the Code of Virginia; - 2.
+A licensed [registered] nurse who meets the experience requirements in subdivision 4 of this subsection; - 3.
+An administrator of an assisted living facility employed prior to (insert the effective date of these standards), who met the requirements in effect when employed and who has been continuously employed as an assisted living facility administrator.